OfekNesher/M.A/README.md

 * Load repository from XML
 * Work with remote repository(Collaboration)- actions like clone,fetch,push,pull are available
 * Merge action between 2 commits
-* Multiple Branches actions - checkout to other branch than the master, delete branch, create branch, etc
+* Multiple branches actions - checkout to other branch than the master, delete branch, create branch, etc

 While the user is working on a specific repository, the system will show him the current commit tree that includes all the commits across the repository history.
 For each commit, the system supply some usefull information like: